BethW83/Animal-Adoption-Capstone/README.md

 * What new skills or tools do you plan to learn next based on your project experience?

 * In notebook 02_eda_visuals I had some trouble creating a heatmap.
 There are so many variables in the correlation that it was difficult to glean any information.
 I tried a few times, with the aid of generative AI, to manipulate the heatmap using the original correlated dataframe.
 However, it was taking a long time and I didn't want to get bogged down so early on.
 Therefore I decided to create a simpler correlated dataframe with just the variables I was interested in.
 This made for a clearer and more useful heatmap.
 I now know that correlation tables are something I need to learn in more depth.
+* In order to learn the most important features from the machine learning classification model, I had to rely heavily on code from the Code Institute's teachings and help from chatGPT.
+Evaluating the machine learning model is something I really need to go back over and understand more thoroughly.
+* Different hyperparameters were not tested in this project.
+That will be something I try out in a personal project after the course.

 ## Deployment
 ### Heroku